Sean-Bradley/Design-Patterns-In-Python/chain_of_responsibility/README.md

 Chain of responsibility pattern is a behavioural pattern used to achieve loose coupling in software design.
-Example, a request from a client is passed to a chain of objects to process them.
+In this example, a request from a client is passed to a chain of objects to process them.
-The objects in the chain will decide themselves how the request is handled and/or passed to the next processor in the chain.
+The objects in the chain will decide how to process them and/or pas them to the next in the chain.
+The objects can also modify the next in the chain if for example you wanted to run objects in a recursive manner.

 ## Chain of Responsibility UML Diagram
 ![Chain of Responsibility UML Diagram](chain_of_responsibility.png)